Course Catalog

 English

-English courses develop skills in reading, writing, speaking and listening as students read and respond to quality literature in all its forms.
-Students are expected to write in creative and expository formats and apply grammatical and composition guidelines to their speech and writing as they prepare themselves for the academic rigor of college.
-Students are asked to think critically and express their thoughts logically.
+English courses develop reading, writing, speaking, and listening skills by having students read and respond to high-quality literature in all its forms.
+Students are expected to write in both creative and expository formats, applying grammatical and composition guidelines to their speech and writing as they prepare for the academic rigor of college.

-Selection Process for Honors English or AP English
+Selection Process for Honors English 10 or AP English Language and Composition

 Students are recommended for Honors or AP English classes by their current English teacher.
-Students will be accepted into Honors 10, AP English 11 or AP English 12 based on the following four criteria: their English grades for quarters 1, 2, and 3; the quality of their course-work writing; their class participation and attitude.
-Students already enrolled in an Honors or AP class will not necessarily be recommended for AP English in the following year.
-Also, any qualified English 12 students interested in taking the AP English exam in the spring may do so.
+Students will be accepted into Honors English 10 or AP English Language and Composition based on the following four criteria: their English grades, the quality of their coursework writing, and their participation and engagement during class time.
+Any English 12 students interested in taking the AP English Literature and Composition exam in the spring may do so.

 English 9